imSurme/shoppping-app/README.md

 ### About

-Modern Shopping App is a fully functional e-commerce web application built with modern web technologies.
+Modern Shopping App is a **demo/simulation** e-commerce web application built with modern web technologies.
+This project demonstrates a complete e-commerce flow including product browsing, cart management, and checkout process. **Note:** This is a frontend-only demo - no real orders are created and no actual payments are processed.
+All data is simulated and stored locally using LocalStorage.
 This project was developed using **AI-assisted development** and **Vibe Coding** methodology, leveraging the power of AI tools to accelerate the development process while maintaining high code quality.

 ### Built with AI & Vibe Coding